Octavius-Dante/Arthelais/ex_27/Readme.md

 **Identify Gateway services Version**

-*Inorder to Work with Gateway services in SAP ERP (ECC | S/4 HANA) systems*

-*Need to identify the version in the system*

-*SAP Gaetway services version should be greater than 7.40*
+*Inorder to Work with Gateway services in SAP ERP (ECC | S/4 HANA) systems, Need to identify the version in the system, SAP Gaetway services version should be greater than 7.40*

 </br>